< 1 minute read|Published by FAIRWINDS

 If you already put some Christmas décor or gifts on your credit card, now is a great time to use your bonus to pay them off.
 You could also put this money towards paying off your car or mortgage.

 An easy way to make a plan to pay down your debt is by using the debt snowball method.
 This can help keep you motivated by wiping out smaller balances first and using that momentum to eventually pay off all of your debt.
-Plus, not only can using your bonus help you get closer to becoming debt free, but you’ll save money in interest over time.
+Plus, not only can using your bonus help you get closer to becoming debt-free, but you’ll save money in interest over time.
 It’s a win-win!

 Invest in Yourself

 Investing in yourself can pay off in the long run.
 You could use your holiday bonus to pay for courses, certifications, or skills development that can help you advance your career and boost your earning potential in the future.
+If going back to school for a degree is part of your long-term plan, this could be the perfect time to start a dedicated savings account to make that goal a reality.

 Plan Ahead for Tax Season